Meet the team at 3P:

 Meet Alexsandra

-Alexsandra is a Registered Psychologist currently pursuing practice endorsement in Educational and Developmental Psychology.
+Alexsandra (also known as Sasha) is a Registered Educational and Developmental Psychologist.
 She is passionate about supporting the positive neurodevelopment, mental health and wellbeing, and education of children and adolescents to foster resilience and promote flourishing.
 Sasha has experience in psychoeducational assessments and ongoing support (e.g., autism, ADHD, learning difficulties, giftedness, intellectual disability, cognitive and academic profiles), school counselling, mental health research, and mentoring young adolescents in social and emotional learning.
-She enjoys bringing an energetic and client-centred approach to supporting children to meet their potential.
+She enjoys bringing an energetic and client-centred and play therapy approach to supporting children to meet their potential.

 Meet Annie